f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 **[John]** There's something in the way of what it means to be outside of the population, of the training set, the [ininteligible] is that the training set isn't just [ininteligible] set of examples.
 There's more to it than that.
 It gets back to my own question of where's is it to understand something.

+### Physics and Data

 **[Lex]** You know is in a small tangent, you've talked about the value of thinking of [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning) in science versus large data collection, so sort of thinking about the problem but I suppose it's the physics side of you of going back to first principles and thinking, but what do you think is the value of deductive reasoning in in a scientific process?

 **[John]**  There obviously scientific questions in which the route to the answer to it come through the analysis of a hell of a lot of data

 **[Lex]** Right.
 Cosmology and that kind of stuff ...

-**[John]**  that's never written the kind of problem in which I've had any particular insight though I would say if you look at cosmology, it is was one of those.
+**[John]**  [ininteligible] never written the kind of problem in which I've had any particular insight though I would say if you look at cosmology, it is was one of those.
 If you look at the actual things that [Jim Peebles](https://www.princeton.edu/news/2019/10/08/princetons-james-peebles-receives-nobel-prize-physics), one of this year's Nobel Prize, [ininteligible] the kinds of things he's done.
 He's never crunched large data never, never, never.
 He's used the encapsulation of the work of others in this regard.

 **[Lex]** But ultimately boils down to thinking through the problem, like what are the principles under which a particular phenomena operates?

 **[John]** Look.
 Physics is always going to look for ways in which you can describe the system, in which rises above the details and [ininteligible].
 Biology works because of the details.
 And physics, to the physicists, we want an explanation which is right in spite of the details and they will leave questions which we cannot answer as physicists because the answer cannot be found that way.

+### Brain-Machine Interfaces

 *60:00*